MaxFangX/calendar-analytics/README.md

 	export APP_ENVIRONMENT="dev"
 	```

 - Refresh your command line so that the secret keys are in your environment.
 You can also run `source ~/.bashrc`.
-You can check that it work with `echo $APP_ENVIRONMENT`
+You can check that it works with `echo $APP_ENVIRONMENT`

-- Cd into the project directory and run the following:
+- `cd` into the project directory and run the following:
 	```
 	pip install -r requirements.txt
 	```